aaltsys/doc-newwares/billing/05_apply.rst

 #.
 Using the rate's **Per** unit for the **Activity**, an **Amount** is
    calculated for the line
 #.
 If this **Amount** is not zero, it is used to calculate a **Deficit**, a
    **Rate**, and a **Charge** as described above
 #.
-Using the transaction **Identifier** and **Payer**, a charge record header
-   is written for the transaction if none exists
-#.
-A charge line is added for the calculated charge.
+A charge transaction is written for the calculated charge, identified by the
+   transaction **Identifier** and **Line**, the **Payer**, and the **Service** code.

 This sounds like the way Mandatory charges are applied, and it is.
-The difference is in applying rates one line at a time based on the line's product rate group.
+The difference is in applying rates one transaction line at a time based on the line's product rate group.

 Repeating Calendar Charges
 =============================

 Repeating charges are applied by selecting scheduled rates from the calendar list, while calling a billing routine to apply the charges.
 Each calendar entry will generate one charge line item.
-Charges calculated from calendar events are identified by a sequential charge number and the payer id, and there is no associated activity.
+Charges calculated from calendar events are identified by a sequential charge number, the payer id, and the service code.
+There is no associated activity.

 An example calendar selection page for Repeating Rates follows: